Shoulder Pain Overview

 Fractures are broken bones.
 Shoulder fractures commonly involve the clavicle (collarbone), humerus (upper arm bone), and scapula (shoulder blade).

 Shoulder fractures in older patients are often the result of a fall from standing height.
 In younger patients, shoulder fractures are often caused by a high energy injury, such as a motor vehicle accident or contact sports injury.
-Fractures often cause severe pain, swelling, and bruising about the shoulder.
+Fractures often cause severe shoulder pain, swelling, and bruising.